pantheon-systems/documentation/source/content/guides/wordpress-configurations/02-plugins.md

 anchorid: plugins
 ---

-Pantheon maintains multiple plugins to facilitate its workflow within WordPress.
-For real time discussion of these plugins, find Pantheon developers in our [Community Forums](https://discuss.pantheon.io/) and [Slack Workspace](https://slackin.pantheon.io/).
+Pantheon maintains multiple plugins to facilitate workflow within WordPress.
+You can find Pantheon developers in our [Community Forums](https://discuss.pantheon.io/) and [Slack Workspace](https://slackin.pantheon.io/) for real-time discussion of these plugins.

 <Alert title="Note" type="info">

-Drupal users, see [Pantheon Modules](/modules) for details on Drupal modules developed and maintained for the Pantheon workflow.
+Drupal users, refer to [Pantheon Modules](/modules) for details on Drupal modules developed and maintained for the Pantheon workflow.

 </Alert>

-## WordPress Pantheon Cache

-Pantheon maintains an optimized version of WordPress that includes [WordPress Pantheon Cache](/guides/wordpress-configurations/wordpress-cache-plugin) plugin to control cache expiration.

 ## Pantheon Must-Use Plugin

-[Pantheon Must-Use Plugin](https://github.com/pantheon-systems/WordPress/tree/master/wp-content/mu-plugins/pantheon) is vital to the operation of your site on the platform and must not be removed from your codebase.
+[Pantheon Must-Use Plugin](https://github.com/pantheon-systems/pantheon-mu-plugin) is vital to the operation of your site on the Pantheon platform and must not be removed from your codebase.
 Consider it a part of WordPress core, and do not hack it.
 The permanent activation of this plugin will not interfere with your local environment.

-The functionality of this plugin is broken into two parts: Updates and Page Cache.

-### Pantheon Updates

-The [Pantheon Updates](https://github.com/pantheon-systems/WordPress/tree/master/wp-content/mu-plugins/pantheon/pantheon-updates.php) plugin disables automatic updates of all plugins, themes, and WordPress core on Pantheon's Test and Live environments.
-We do this because it is unsafe to apply updates to production environments directly without first verifying updates on a development environment.

-The Test and Live environment codebases also cannot be written to, preventing automatic updates from downloading files from WordPress.org.
-Any plugin or theme updates must be performed in a development environment then committed and deployed to the Test and Live environments.
-WordPress core updates must be applied to a development environment via our Git-based [upstream core updates feature](/core-updates).

-Check out the WordPress Dashboard section of [Working in the WordPress Dashboard and Drupal Admin Interface](/cms-admin#wordpress-dashboard) for more information on managing plugins and themes across multiple environments.

-### Pantheon Page Cache

-The [Pantheon Page Cache](https://github.com/pantheon-systems/WordPress/blob/default/wp-content/mu-plugins/pantheon/pantheon-page-cache.php) plugin facilitates communication between Pantheon's Edge Cache layer and WordPress, allowing you to clear the entire site cache and set the default cache age.

-1. Navigate to your WordPress dashboard > click **Settings** > **Pantheon Page Cache**.

-1. Click **Clear Cache** to clear the cache for the entire site (this does not clear Varnish or Redis).

-1. Set **Default Time to Live (TTL)** to 600 seconds (optional).
+Refer to [Create a WordPress MU-Plugin for Actions and Filters](/guides/wordpress-configurations/mu-plugin) for information on how to create a custom MU-Plugin.

 ## Pantheon Advanced Page Cache